El Scorcho: Cultural references

-Lyric changes

-The song also mentions the band Green Day in the lyric "I asked you to go to the Green Day concert/You said you never heard of them."
-In 2005, Weezer often changed the lyric to "I asked you go to the Foo Fighters concert" while on the Foozer tour; and changed it to "the Weezer concert" later the same year.
-During their stop in Chicago for Lollapalooza, this was again changed to "I asked you to go to the Pixies concert" (a line that was also used in the 2019 tour with them), who were playing just before Weezer on a nearby stage; and at the Panic! at the Disco and Weezer 2016 Summer Tour, the line was sung "I asked you to go to the Panic concert"; and while playing at John Cain Arena in Melbourne on October 6, 2023, the lyric was changed to "I asked you to go to the KISS concert", as they were opening for KISS the next day in Sydney.

 Music video

 For the single, Cuomo refused to make any "Buddy Holly"-like videos, explaining "I really want the songs to come across untainted this time around...I really want to communicate my feelings directly and because I was so careful in writing that way.
 I'd hate for the video to kinda misrepresent the song, or exaggerate certain aspects."
 The final video featured the band playing in an assembly hall in Los Angeles, surrounded by light fixtures of diverse origin, flashing in time to the music.
 Matt Sharp appears wearing a FC Barcelona shirt.
 At the beginning of the video, a neon sign reads "Weerez", although at the end, it reads Weezer.
 It debuted on MTV's program 120 Minutes and only received moderate airplay on the channel.
 Mark Romanek directed the video.
 Patrick Wilson was critical of the video, calling it a "lame concept" and saying too much money was spent on it.